ddw26/Team-Frist-Center/README.md

 <img width="686" alt="Screen Shot 2021-08-06 at 5 29 31 PM" src="https://user-images.githubusercontent.com/80016496/128576966-efa7dc3a-fef3-479b-a465-3cce69d0d18a.png">

-- As we are trying to make recommendation to both charter companies and tourists on the east coast, clearly understanding what features mater most will help us make better informed recommendations to all parties to help the industry be successful, and lead to positive ooutcomes for tourists/fisherman.
+- Considering that our mission is to make recommendations to both charter companies and tourists on the east coast, having a clear understanding about which features are most valuable grant us the ability to make useful recommendations to all parties.
+The utility of our reccomendations will increase industry success overall, and lead to positive outcomes for tourists/fisherman.

 - Below is a screenshot of the data file fed into the model to predict the likelihood of catching a fish on a given fishing trip.
 ![image](https://github.com/ddw26/Team-Vand/blob/antxamp/Resources/SS_machine_learn.PNG)